-Exceptions to the portfolio percentage limits within the Diversification section of this policy that may become necessary because of special business circumstances (i.e., market conditions or portfolio liquidation) may not be more than 5 percent of the percentage limits specified in this policy.
-Amounts exceeding those limits must be approved by the CEO and Audit Committee chair or subsequent Board chair.
+Exceptions to the portfolio percentage limits within the Diversification section of this policyin the Permissible Securities Table (refer to Section 17.2) that may become necessary because of special business circumstances (i.e., market conditions or portfolio liquidation) may not be more than five (5) percent of the percentage limits specified in this policy.
+Amounts exceeding those limits must be approved prior to execution of the transaction by the CEO and ISO Board of Governors chair.

-Other exceptions which might be warranted by special business circumstances shall require the written consent of the Audit Committee chair or Board chair.
+Other exceptions which might be warranted by special business circumstances shall require the written consent of the ISO Board of Governors chair.

-The portfolio percentage limitations for investments outlined in the Diversification and Authorized Investments sections of this document are as of the date of the purchase of the investment.
+The portfolio percentage limitations for investments outlined in the Diversification and Authorized Investments sections of this document-Permissible Securities Table (refer to Section 17.2) are as of the date of the purchase of the investment.
 Variations in the applicable percentages caused by items such as portfolio size fluctuations and market value movements shall be acceptable.
 The CFO will monitor current percentages and seek to rebalance the portfolio in a prudent way.